melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 TypeScript may sacrifice soundness for practicality when needed, like mentioned in [the handbook](https://www.typescriptlang.org/docs/handbook/type-compatibility.html#a-note-on-soundness).
-OCaml implementations provide methods like `Obj.magic` but they are more normally discouraged.
+OCaml implementations provide methods like `Obj.magic` and [the `identity` primitive](communicate-with-javascript.md#special-identity-external), but they are more normally discouraged.

 ### Cheatsheet